-- Within three months of making a disclosure, the action taken, or proposed to be taken, in relation to the disclosure (s.
-10(1)). - When the disclosure process has concluded, the outcome of the investigation and the reasons for taking any action following the investigation (s.
+- within three months of making a disclosure, the action taken, or proposed to be taken, in relation to the disclosure (s.
+10(1)) - when the disclosure process has concluded, the outcome of the investigation and the reasons for taking any action following the investigation (s.
 10(4)).

-The PID Officers may also provide a progress report during any investigation, either on their initiative or upon request (s.
+The PID Officers may also provide a progress report during any investigation, either on their initiative or upon request (ss.
 10(2) and (3)).

 PID Officers have some limits on what they can include in their reports.
-Section 11 prevents provision of information that would be likely to adversely affect.
+Section 11 prevents provision of information that would be likely to adversely affect:

-- Any person's safety (s.
-11(1)(a); or - The investigation of an offence or possible offences (s.
-11 (1)(b)); or - Confidentiality as to the existence of identity of any other person who made a public interest disclosure (s.
-11(1)(c).
+- any person's safety s(1)(a); or - the investigation of an offence or possible offences s(1)(b); or - confidentiality as to the existence or identity of any other person who made a public interest disclosure s(1)(c).

-The PID Officer is also prevented from giving any information they must not disclose under (s.151, 152 or 153) of the Corruption, Crime and Misconduct Act 21003.
+The PID Officer is also prevented from giving any information they must not disclose under ss.
+151, 152 or 153 of the Corruption, Crime and Misconduct Act 2003.

-6.8 Record Keeping.
+6.8 Record keeping